Kitonae/WHEP/README.md

 - `/health` returns JSON with session counts, dropped frames, and runtime stats
 - Startup logs include the active color conversion backend: `libyuv` or `pure-go`
+- Each Windows MinGW build auto-increments a build number and embeds it into the binary.
+Print it with `whep.exe -version`.

 ## Development tips